arnav10goel/Twitter_Bot/readme.md

-#Twitter Bot
+# Twitter Bot

 This twitter bot uses tweepy module which utilizes developer twitter API.

-# @Author: Samridh Girdhar, Arnav Goel, Abhay Chowdhry
+Author: Samridh Girdhar, Arnav Goel, Abhay Chowdhry
-# @Date: April 11th, 2022

-Files:
+## Files:
 1. main.py --> includes TwitterBot class
 2. twitterKeys.yaml --> includes secretes for dev API

+## About the Bot
 - Twitter bot class has a getSecrets method which allows us to pull all the API keys from the yaml file.
 - These are then used in authenticating the user.
 - Once the user is successfully authenticated, we first fetch some tweets using search_tweets function,